During the examination process:

 Grades are recommended by the examiners.
 The individual grade awarded by each examiner will not be disclosed to the candidate.
-The candidate receives a final grade, derived from a final assessment of the grade in adherence with the Master by Research grading process.
+The candidate receives a final grade, derived from a final assessment of the grade in adherence with the Masters by Research grading policy process.

 Examiners individually and independently:

 - prepare a brief assessment report for your guidance; and

 - make one of the following recommendations to the Associate Deputy Vice-Chancellor Research Training and Development, SGR.

 No requirement for amendments other than corrections of an editorial nature.
 The candidate is to be awarded the degree for which they are enrolled.
 The Senior/Joint senior supervisor/s and Dean/HoS or their delegate is required to approve the amendments.

 R2 - Passed subject to specific, minor amendments